openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 #### Cluster Creation

-Creation of a two node control plane will be possible via the core installer (with an additional bootstrap node), and via the Assisted Installer (without an additional bootstrap node).
+Creation of a two node control-plane will be possible via the core installer (with an additional bootstrap node), and via the Assisted Installer (without an additional bootstrap node).

 In the case of the core OpenShift installer, the user-facing proceedure is unchanged from a standard "IPI" installation, other than the configuration of 2 nodes instead of 3.
 Internally, the RedFish details for each node will need to make their way into the RHEL-HA configuration, but this is information already required for bare-metal hosts.